-How is the Gift Tax Calculated?
+How Is the Gift Tax Calculated?

 The Annual Gift Tax Exemption

-The Exemption Is a "Unified" Credit
+The Lifetime Exemption Is a "Unified" Credit

-The value of your lifetime gifts comes off the lifetime exemption first, then any exemption that is left over is applied to your estate.
+If you exceed your annual exclusions to the tune of $1 million during your lifetime, you'll have $10.18 million left to shelter your estate from estate taxes when you die.
+The value of your lifetime gifts comes off the lifetime exemption first, then any exemption that is left over is applied to your estate's value.

 A Gift Tax Example

-But if the father gifts his son $14,000 in December, then gives him an additional $100,000 in January, the December gift is free and clear and only $86,000 of the subsequent $100,000 counts against his lifetime exclusion—$100,000 less that year's annual $14,000 exclusion.
+But if the father gifts his son $15,000 on Dec.
+31 then gives him an additional $100,000 on Jan.
+1, the December gift is free and clear and only $85,000 of the subsequent $100,000 counts against his lifetime exclusion—$100,000 less that year's annual $15,000 exclusion.
 Remember, the annual gift exemption is per person per year.

 Exemptions Increase Periodically